PhoenixWhitefire/PhoenixEngine/README.md

 # PhoenixEngine
 garbage spaghett

-`main` will only be updated when this PoS is stable, not that `main` is stable anyway.
-Please download from `dev` instead.
+`dev` has all the latest stuff, but `main` is not necessarily more stable.
+Just download from `dev`.
+I'll push changes to `main` whenever I feel like it, like Today.